Session and Track

 Track 15: Menopause & Osteoporosis

-Type II Osteoporosis: It is also called as senile osteoporosis.
-Most common at the age of 70, results in thinning of both the trabecular as well as cortical bone.
+Type II Osteoporosis: Known as senile osteoporosis, this type typically affects individuals around the age of 70 and results in the thinning of both trabecular and cortical bones.

 Track 16: Abortion and Women health

-Abortion is removing an embryo or fetus from the uterus.
+Abortion is the procedure of removing an embryo or fetus from the uterus.
+There are two main types of abortion:

-Spontaneous: Miscarriage, also known as spontaneous abortion, is the unintentional expulsion of an embryo or fetus before the 24th week of gestation.
-A pregnancy that ends before 37 weeks of gestation resulting in a live-born infant is a "premature birth" or a "preterm birth".
-When a fetus dies in utero after viability, or during delivery, it is usually termed "stillborn".
-Premature births and stillbirths are generally not considered to be miscarriages although usage of these terms can sometimes overlap.
+Spontaneous Abortion: More commonly known as miscarriage, this occurs when an embryo or fetus is unintentionally expelled from the uterus before the 24th week of gestation.
+If a pregnancy ends before 37 weeks and results in a live-born infant, it is classified as a "premature birth" or "preterm birth."
+When a fetus dies in utero after the point of viability or during delivery, it is typically referred to as "stillborn."
+While the terms can sometimes overlap, premature births and stillbirths are generally not categorized as miscarriages.

 Track 17: Sexually Transmitted Infection

-An STI is an infection passed from one person to another person through sexual contact.
-An infection is when a bacteria, virus, or parasite enters and grows in or on your body.
-STIs are also called sexually transmitted diseases, or STDs.
-Some STIs can be cured and some STIs cannot be cured.
-An infection transmitted through sexual contact, caused by bacteria, viruses or parasites.
+An STI is an infection that is transmitted from one person to another through sexual contact.
+It occurs when bacteria, viruses, or parasites enter and multiply in or on the body.
+STIs are also referred to as sexually transmitted diseases (STDs).
+Some STIs can be cured with appropriate treatment, while others cannot.

 Genital herpes